-- (a) Subject to section 824 of the Act, this Award operates from 6 September 2016. - (b) The monetary obligations imposed on the employer by the making of this Award may be absorbed into over award payments unless inconsistent with the express terms of an applicable industrial instrument.
+- (a) This Award, made on 6 September 2016, operates from 1 March 2017. - (b) The monetary obligations imposed on the employer by the making of this Award may be absorbed into over award payments unless inconsistent with the express terms of an applicable industrial instrument.
 Nothing in this Award requires the employer to maintain or increase any overaward payment.